 3. Promote company values and USPs

 Often shoppers are reluctant to purchase from eCommerce sites that are new to them due to privacy and security concerns.
 With this in mind, you need to give shoppers every reason to trust you.

 Your values and USPs are what set you apart from your competitors and what your future customers will invest in, so shout about what makes your company special and why users should choose you.

 This can be effectively conveyed through an Overlay.
 Triggered when a shopper attempts to exit the site or highlights text, an Overlay displaying reasons to stay and shop and promoting your USPs will reassure shoppers.

 In all aspects of life, people tend to follow the crowd, and eCommerce is no different.

 From trending items to word-of-mouth recommendations, people feel more comfortable when they are following the behaviour of the majority.
 This psychological and social phenomenon is called social proof.

 Adding social proof in the form of reviews and ratings can boost customer confidence in your site, and showcasing your awards and accreditations from third party organisations shows you are a reputable company.

-You can integrate these into your site’s header and footer so they appear on every page, or deliver them at crucial moments via Overlays or Prompts to keep visitors on your eCommerce site.
+You can integrate these into your site’s header and footer so they appear on every page, or deliver them at crucial moments via exit intent Overlays to keep visitors on your eCommerce site.